dther/3dlute/README.md

 Published under [CC BY-SA-NC][#license]
 This is primarily to prevent unscrupulous parties from printing and selling these in large print farms.
-Please send me an email if you'd like to negotiate commercial usage.
+Please send me an email if you'd like to negotiate commercial usage, or have produced a creative derivative and would like to relicense.

 [#license]:https://creativecommons.org/licenses/by-nc-sa/4.0/